St. Patrick's Day Pre-Writing activity

 St. Patrick’s Storybooks and Pointers

-If you know me, you will know that I always encourage everybody to use storybooks every chance they get.
+If you know me, you will see that I always encourage everybody to use storybooks every chance they get.
 Remember that reading and writing go together, and children cannot properly learn one without the other.

 There are many books that you can use for St. Patrick’s Day.
 You can find some at your local library, used book store, and on Amazon.
 These are some I like.
-If you want to add some to your collection, just click on the titles and my affiliate links will take you to the right page in seconds.
+If you want to add some to your collection, click on the titles, and my affiliate links will take you to the right page in seconds.

 • How to Catch a Leprechaun by Adam Wallace.
-Start a St. Patrick’s Day tradition with this fun and lively children’s picture book and get inspired to build leprechaun traps of your own at home or in the classroom!
+Start a St. Patrick’s Day tradition with this fun and lively children’s picture book, and get inspired to build leprechaun traps of your own at home or in the classroom!

 • There Was an Old Lady Who Swallowed a Clover! by Lucille Colandro.
-It’s spring and the Old Lady is swallowing a clover, a butterfly, a daisy, and more!
+It’s spring, and the Old Lady is swallowing a clover, a butterfly, a daisy, and more!
 Herald spring with this joyful story, full of bouncy rhymes and bright art!

-For this purpose, I created some markers as a gift to you.
+When I read, I always use a pointer.
+This practice shows the children that you read from left to right and top to bottom and that words have meaning.
+For this purpose, I created some as a gift to you.
 Just click on the bottom to get them, and once you do, print them out, laminate them, and stick them to a tongue depressor.
 That’s it.
 Easy, peasy.
 Remember to use them to follow the words or point at the pictures of the story you are reading.

-Even better, you can even make extra ones and place them in the Library and Writing centers, and allow the children to use them.
+Even better, you can make extra ones and place them in the Library and Writing centers, and allow the children to use them.
 They will imitate your previous actions, giving them another pre-reading activity to practice, and developing their imagination and love for books.

-Just remember to use every opportunity to give them plenty of variety and choices, for their different levels of skills and interests, and most importantly, have fun while doing it.
-The children will pick up on your excitement and it will give them the extra encouragement to keep them engaged.
+Just remember to use every opportunity to give them plenty of variety and choices for their different levels of skills and interests, and most importantly, have fun while doing it.
+The children will pick up on your excitement and encourage them to stay engaged.
+For that purpose, you can use this pre-writing activity with the other St. Patrick’s theme-related activities I also created for you.
+Just check them out at the end of the post.

 Pit It for Later